Melissa1909/neuroimaging-primer/fMRI/README.md

 2. Peak Response: Shortly after the dip, the blood flow dramatically increases to overcompensate for the oxygen demand, resulting in a peak in the BOLD signal.
 This is the most prominent phase of the HRF and occurs around 4-6 seconds after the neural event.
 The peak response is what is primarily captured in fMRI as a marker of brain activity.
 3. Post-Stimulus Undershoot: After the peak, the BOLD signal decreases and sometimes even dips below the baseline level.
 This phase happens because blood flow and volume take a bit longer to return to their resting state, even though oxygen consumption has normalized.

-[This website](https://mriquestions.com/does-boldbrain-activity.html) shows a HRF and a. clear explanation to it and lists further sources.
+[This website](https://mriquestions.com/does-boldbrain-activity.html) shows a HRF and a clear explanation to it and lists further sources.

 ## 🫀 Why do vessels dilate? - the neurovascular unit